Experts advise Pakistan to establish climate-resilient healthcare facilities

 Organisers said the moot was jointly organised by Dr Panjwani Center for Molecular Medicine and Drug Research, the Pakistan Academy of Sciences, the Avoidable Deaths Network, and UK, Sindh Innovation Research Educational Network.

-LAHORE: Pakistan Peoples Party Parliamentarians has continued its streak of winning by-polls in Malir and out of total...

-HARIPUR: A married man committed suicide in a remote village of Khanpur tehsil, police said here on Monday.The police...
+Ode to my Father Jamil NaqshThe Koel Gallery is hosting an art exhibition featuring works by Mona Naqsh.
+Titled ‘Ode...

-KARACHI: The Sindh High Court on Monday dismissed the appeal of a convict against his life imprisonment sentence in...
+The Sindh High Court on Monday dismissed the appeal of a convict against his life imprisonment sentence in the case...

-RAWALPINDI: Ambassador of Norway Per Albert Ilsaas on Monday called on Chief of Army Staff General Qamar Javed Bajwa...

-ISLAMABAD: Minister for Planning and Development Ahsan Iqbal on Monday informed the National Assembly that Pakistan...
+The Sindh High Court on Monday ordered the removal of encroachments from Bijnour Cooperative Housing Society with...

+The Sindh boards and universities department has verbally extended the term of directors of finance of eight...

 Comments